English

 Reading for pleasure is built over time with class reading books being linked to art, design technology, geography and history.

-As well as this, Pupils are taught using the Read, Write Inc Spelling, Literacy and Language and Comprehension programmes.
+As well as this, pupils are taught using the Read, Write Inc Spelling, Literacy and Language and Comprehension programmes if necessary.

 There are currently plans in place for our Year 6 students to have a go at completing their SATS exams.